Show All Answers

 The Records Access Officer must furnish a copy or permit inspection of public records within ten business days as long as:

 If the Records Access Officer is unable to provide a full response to your request within the ten business days he or she must respond to your request and include the following information:

 *Responses will be delivered by email if an email has been provided otherwise; the response will be delivered by first-class mail.

 For 2018, there are two scheduled elections.
 Tuesday, September 4th is the State Preliminary Election and Tuesday, November 6th is the State General Election.

 Early voting will be available for the State General Election.
 Early voting begins on Monday, October 22nd and ends on Friday, November 2nd.
 Hours of early voting will be posted by September 15th.

 The last day to register to vote for 2018 State Primary Election is Wednesday, August15th from 8:30 a.m. until 8:00 p.m. and for the 2018 State General Election is Wednesday October 17th from 8:30 a.m. until 8:00 p.m.

 You can find information on how to register to vote on the Secretary of the commonwealth of Massachusetts website.

-The deadline for appying for an absentee ballot for the State Primary Election is Monday, August 31, 2018 at noon and for the State General Election, Tuesday, November 5, 2018 at Noon.
+The deadline for applying for an absentee ballot for the State Primary Election is Friday, August 31, 2018 at noon and for the State General Election, Monday, November 5, 2018 at Noon.